 For a detailed visual tour of Onitsha as it appeares to us during our stay there from 1960 to 1962, go to Chapter Two of this volume, “The ‘New Nigeria’ 1960-62” and travel about the city.
 Most of the images you will see are considerably better in quality than these sorry efforts just presented above, and more are available in all of the pages and chapters of A Mighty Tree website than most readers will ever have the patience to consult.

 At Home After the Celebrations October First, 1960

-When we returned to our flat the evening after the Celebration photographed above, we climbed up our stairway to hear a roar emerging from our rooms.
-We didn’t ask what that was, since at our front door we could see inside substantial water filling the entire floor, every room now several inches deep and filling!
-Horrified, we seized a broom and began trying to remove the water through the front and back doors.
-Our shouts aroused the three children downstairs, who came up and immediately began helping us deal with the problem.
+Where we go after the public celebrations I have completely forgotten, but when we returned to our flat the evening after the Celebration photographed above, we climb up our stairway to hear a roar emerging from our rooms.
+We don’t ask what that sound is, since at our front door we can see inside substantial water filling the entire floor, every room now several inches deep and filling!
+Horrified, we seize a broom and begin trying to remove the water through the front and back doors.
+Our shouts arouse the three Erokwu children downstairs, who come up and immediately began helping us deal with the problem.
 One of them thinkst to grab empty drawers from a chest and use these to scoop up water.
-Together we eventually got the job done (and the floors nicely cleaned, by the way) and I crept downstairs to survey the damage in the flat below.
-The Erokwu children’s grandmother was there, and to our relief she appeared entirely unaware there had been any problem.
-I saw a couple of tiny wet spots in the corner ceiling of the downstairs living room, but that was all.
-This, I realized, was one well-constructed cement-block house (see a view of it here below).
+Together we eventually get the job done (and the floors nicely cleaned, by the way) and I creep downstairs to survey the anticipated damage in the flat below.
+The Erokwu children’s grandmother is present, and to our great relief she appears entirely unaware there has been any problem.
+I see a couple of tiny dampt spots in the corner ceiling of the downstairs living room, but that is all.
+This, I realize, is one well-constructed cement-block house (see a view of it here below).
 All while we were scooping out the water I was anticipating imminent floor collapse.
-Now at least we knew we occupied a sturdy house.
-(We also recognized our folly in leaving the faucet open: most other residents of the Inland Town no doubt attended the many festivities occurring in the Waterside, so water use inland had plummeted, and hence our bathtub received a continual supply in full force.)
+Now at least we know are occupying a sturdy house.
+(We also recognize our folly in leaving the faucet open: most other residents of the Inland Town no doubt attended the many festivities occurring in the Waterside, so water use in the Inland Town had plummeted, and hence our bathtub received a continual supply in full force.)